jmuyskens/nicar2017-d3/intermediate/README.md

 `d3.scaleLinear` may not be the most appropriate choice for our x axis.
 Let's try using `d3.scaleTime` instead.

-- scaleTime
-- scaleSqrt
-- scaleLog
-- scaleOrdinal
+Extra credit: change the y-axis scale to begin at zero.
+Hint: use `d3.max()`.

 # 6. Formatting axes
 TK axes docs link

 Play with the following:

-`.tickSize` to specify length of ticks
+`.tickSize` to specify length of ticks.
+Try making your axes as wide and tall as your chart.

-`.ticks` to specify number of ticks, but d3 does some thinking for you (TK why)
+`.ticks` to specify number of ticks

-The backbone of the axis is a <path> while the ticks are `<line>`s so you can easily style them separately.
+`.tickFormat` format the tick

 Use `.attr('transform', 'translate(TK, TK)')` to move your axis around.

+The backbone of the axis is a `<path>` while the ticks are `<line>`s so you can easily style them separately with CSS.

+We can make a dashed line with `stroke-dasharray: TKpx TKpx;`.

 # 7. Annotate
 Add a new `<g>` container for our annotation.